brandontang892/reinforcement_learning_dqn_pacman/README.md

 **Notes:**
 - Empirically, running the DQN model with multiple passes (saving weights from previous pass and running model again initialized with those weights) leads to better performance because the exploration/exploitation epsilon constant is allowed to re-decay, effectively helping the agent escape from local "traps" and not get stuck during training.
 Essentially, the agent gets to pick up from where it ended in the last pass, except with a fresh pair of eyes.
 - In contrast to other discrete grid world domains like the Taxi domain, the Pacman environment is represented as an 210 x 160 x 3 array.
-The Taxi environment is only a 5 x 5 x 3 array in comparison.
-This means our state space is much larger, which would lead to infeasibly long training times for traditional tabular reinforcement algorithms like Q-learning.
+The Taxi environment is only a 5 x 5 x 3 array in comparison and each state is represented as a single integer (dim = 1).
+This means our Pacman state space is much larger, which would lead to infeasibly long training times for traditional tabular reinforcement algorithms like Q-learning.
 This is why Deep Q-Learning (DQN) is a sensible choice for this environment; still, each episode can take several minutes to train.

 ## Prerequisites